MOISECHRIST/RNAseq_Project/readme.md

 Question 1 : What are the top GO terms detected in the overrepresentation analysis ?

+The top GO terms detected in the overrepresentation analysis are mainly related to immune responses, including:

+- adaptive and innate immune responses,
+- defense responses to bacteria and viruses,
+- leukocyte activation, proliferation and migration,
+- interferon-mediated signaling pathways.

+These enrichments highlight both infection-induced immune activation in wild-type mice and profound immune dysregulation caused by the double knockout, particularly affecting interferon and innate immunity pathways.

 <img height="650" src="./imgs/image_4.png" width="800"/>

 Fig. 9 : The top 10 GO terms detected per pairwise comparisons